 Tanning the Hide

-Also referred as: cleanliness, At-Tahoor, cleaning, cleanse, purify, paaki, tahir.
+Also referred to as: cleanliness, At-Tahoor, cleaning, cleanse, purify, paaki, tahir.

 See also: Istinja, Ghusl, Wudhu, Najasa, Istinja, Wudhu, Tayammum, Masah, Tanning